Have Questions?

 605-997-3844

-Flandreau Santee Sioux Tribe has been offering addiction treatment and rehab services to residents of the Flandreau, SD. area.
+Flandreau Santee Sioux Tribe has been offering addiction treatment and rehab services to residents of the Flandreau area.
 Today, Flandreau Santee Sioux Tribe provides services like cognitive/behavior therapy, motivational interviewing, contingency management/motivational incentive, cognitive/behavior therapy, individual psychotherapy, anger management and others in keeping with its philosophy of following rehabilitation treatments that work best to help people achieve sobriety.

 This addiction treatment program also believes that individual care for each client is the best way to provide them with the best form of treatment.
 Services are available in the following settings - outpatient individual counseling, long term rehab facilities, inpatient drug treatment, short term drug addiction treatment, detox centers and others.